gisisfun/map_polygons/README.md

 For full functionality with Windows OS, download the OSGeo4W package and install the 'express install'.
 The code will map to the standard installation location on C drive.
 The code was originally bult for Linux OS.
 Linux has pretty good package management so no worries here.
 All python modules are installed using pip3. **polygons.py** has been tested and works with Linux and Windows.

-For windows and geopandas download the python wheel package here https://www.lfd.uci.edu/~gohlke/pythonlibs/#fiona, https://www.lfd.uci.edu/~gohlke/pythonlibs/#gdal and add the path c:\OSGeo4W\bin to the Windows environment variables for PATH and path c:\OSGeo4W\data for GDAL_PATH.'pip3 install' your modules.
+For windows and geopandas download the python wheel package here https://www.lfd.uci.edu/~gohlke/pythonlibs/#fiona, https://www.lfd.uci.edu/~gohlke/pythonlibs/#gdal and add the path c:\OSGeo4W\bin to the Windows environment variables for 'PATH' and path c:\OSGeo4W\share\gdal for 'GDAL_PATH' .You can 'pip3 install' your modules.

 **R version in development**